 In those cases where there is evidence of deception on the part of the person seeking to enter the UK, for example, where their purpose in seeking entry is clearly different from the purpose specified in their entry clearance, they may not only be refused entry but their visa can also be cancelled.
 The fact that a person is in possession of a valid visa simply indicates to border officials that a Home Office caseworker has reviewed the visa application and determined that the individual in question is eligible to enter the UK for a specific purpose.
 As such, a Border Force officer still has the power to refuse entry into the UK, notwithstanding that another immigration official has reached a different conclusion.

-What if you’re refused entry to the UK?
+What to do if you’re refused entry to the UK?

 Border Force officers are typically looking to identify people who may be either a security risk, or using a visitor or other type of visa to gain entry to the UK for illegal purposes or an unlawful permanent stay.
 However, depending on the answers given to questions asked, it is possible for anyone to be refused entry to the UK for all sorts of different reasons.